 Some days are just too hot for our fridge to run on gas.
 On these days, especially when it is over 40 degrees, we will stay in a caravan park or campground where we can plug into power.

 Keep Your Dog Cool | Let Your Dog Camp Under Your Caravan

 Have you ever been under your caravan on a hot day?
 How much better is it under there?
 It is the best place to let your dog camp out on hot days.
 Chika does with access to fresh drinking water.
 It helps her to cope with the heat.

-Thank you for reading my post.
+Thank you for reading my post on how to keep your caravan cool in the Australia.
 I hope it was useful.
-Stay cool and safe travels in your pop top caravan without air conditioning.
+Stay cool and safe travels.
 If you have any other tips, please comment and let us know.